aadversteeg/oauth-cli/README.md

 ```

-The certificate store can be used in a client configuration when the grant type is ClientCredential:
+The certificate store can be used in a client configuration when the grant type is ClientCredentials:

 ``` json
 {